American Printing House for the Blind, Inc.

 APH’s product lines uphold our mission and include a wide variety of unique educational and daily living items.
-Some examples of our hundreds of products include: accessible textbooks and tests; large print organizers; braille teaching programs; talking educational software; tactile graphics tools; and science teaching kits.
+A few examples of our hundreds of products include: braille and large print textbooks and tests; talking educational software; accessible technology devices; tactile graphics tools; and science and mathematics teaching kits.

-In partnership with the field of blindness, the APH Department of Research supports the creation of a wide range of products by maintaining ongoing product-specific research and development activities.
+In partnership with the field of blindness, the APH Department of Research supports the creation of a wide range of products by maintaining ongoing product research and development.

-APH’s offerings are detailed in our comprehensive Instructional Products Catalog, organized into the National Agenda’s core and expanded core curriculum instructional areas.
+APH’s product offerings are detailed in our print catalog and our accessible online shopping site, which are organized into the core curriculum and the National Agenda’s expanded core curriculum instructional areas.

 Specialty products such as audio books and braille restaurant menus are created by APH for commercial customers.
-In addition, APH makes custom-ordered materials on demand, such as single copies of large print textbooks.
+In addition, APH makes custom-ordered materials on demand, such as braille and large print textbooks.

 UNIQUE SERVICES OFFERED

-- The monthly APH News, featuring the latest information on APH products and services.
+- The APH News monthly newsletter, featuring the latest information on APH products and services.

 - The Louis accessible materials database, including the APH File Repository.

-- The NIP Training Events: APH partners with Ex Officio Trustees and others to provide National Instructional Partnership events across the country.
-Contracted experts create and present expanded instruction on the use of specific APH products in educational settings and across educational curricula.
+- NIP Training Events: APH partners with Ex Officio Trustees and others to provide National Instructional Partnership events across the country.
+Contracted experts present expanded instruction on the use of APH products in educational settings and across educational curricula.

-- Accessible Magazines: APH offers a free subscription service for accessible editions of Reader’s Digest® and Newsweek®.
+- Braille and Audio Magazines: APH offers free subscriptions to accessible editions of Reader’s Digest® and Newsweek®.
 Donations are accepted to defray costs.